"Miriam E. Tucker

 It is unknown whether insulin lispro is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when HUMALOG is administered to a nursing woman.
 Use of HUMALOG is compatible with breastfeeding, but women with diabetes who are lactating may require adjustments of their insulin doses.

-HUMALOG is approved for use in children for subcutaneous daily injections and for subcutaneous continuous infusion by external insulin pump.
+HUMALOG is approved for use in children for subcutaneous daily injections [see Clinical Studies].
+Only the U-100 formulation of HUMALOG is approved for use in children by continuous subcutaneous infusion in insulin pumps.
 HUMALOG has not been studied in pediatric patients younger than 3 years of age.
-HUMALOG has not been studied in pediatric patients with type 2 diabetes [see Clinical Studies].
+HUMALOG has not been studied in pediatric patients with type 2 diabetes.

 As in adults, the dosage of HUMALOG must be individualized in pediatric patients based on metabolic needs and results of frequent monitoring of blood glucose.